 Peter Phillips is an international political economist, Professor of Public Policy and Graduate Chair at the Johnson-Shoyama Graduate School of Public Policy (University of Saskatchewan), and an associate member in the departments of Economics (Arts College) and Bioresource Policy, Business and Economics (Agriculture College) at the University of Saskatchewan.
 He has served as Professor-at-Large at the Institute for Advanced Studies, University of Western Australia.
 His research concentrates on issues related to governing transformative innovation.
 He has published over 70 articles, books and reports on biotechnology regulation and policy, technological change, innovation systems, intellectual property management, supply chain management and trade policy.
 His research has applications in the circumpolar area, as many of the innovation systems and innovative products are focused on centres in northern, or the northern periphery.
 He is currently a principal investigator or lead on more than five national or international research projects with a combined budget of more than C$10 million.
 His latest book, Innovation in Agri-food Research Systems: Theory and Case Studies, was published by CABI in 2012.

 Greg Poelzer is Executive Chair at the ICNGD, as well as an Associate Professor of Political Studies and an Associate Member of the schools of Public Policy and Environment and Sustainability (University of Saskatchewan).
 He holds a PhD in Political Science from the University of Alberta (1996).
-Greg is the former Dean of Undergraduate Studies at the University of the Arctic (2003-2008), and currently leads the UArctic international Northern Governance Thematic Network—a research group consisting of 22 member organizations from seven Arctic states.
+Greg was the Founding Director of the ICNGD, former Dean of Undergraduate Studies at the University of the Arctic (2003-2008), and currently leads the UArctic international Northern Governance Thematic Network—a research group consisting of 22 member organizations from seven Arctic states.
 His research focuses on comparative politics and policy as it relates to northern regions and to Aboriginal-state relations.
 His first book, Arctic Front: Defending Canada in the Far North (2008), was awarded the Donner Prize for excellence and innovation in Canadian public policy writing.
 Off-campus, he can be found canoeing in the many lakes and rivers of Saskatchewan or hunting with his Large Munsterlander, Gus, for Saskatchewan’s finest game birds.

 Maureen Reed is a Professor at the School of Environment and Sustainability (University of Saskatchewan) and serves as its Assistant Director, Academic.
 She also teaches graduate courses and supervises student in the school.
 Her research focuses on social and environmental sustainability of rural communities.
 She is particularly concerned with explaining how environmental and land use policies affect rural places; hence, her research is focused on how participatory decision-making approaches, working conditions, gender relations, and socio-cultural change affect the capacity of rural communities to work towards sustainability.
 She currently works on several research projects related to forestry and agricultural communities, biosphere reserves, model forests, community forests, and national parks.